- Can I pass my CA Final Exams while working a full-time job?

 I completed my articles and started working as a Company Secretary in Kolkata.

-Since I was already a qualified CS, I never felt the urgency to appear for CA Final exams (the last exam in the CA course consisting of Group 1 & Group 2) but at the bottom of my heart I always felt – Wish I could complete CA.
+Since I was already a qualified CS, I never felt the urgency to appear for the CA Final exams (the last exam in the CA course consisting of Group 1 & Group 2) but at the bottom of my heart I always felt – Wish I could complete CA.

 I continued my corporate CS work and handled large amalgamations of listed entities etc.